digital-rights/digital-rights.github.io/socials/socialmedia.md

 # Your usual places

-<a class="button button--outline-success button--pill button--xl" href="https://twitter.com/_digitalrights/">Twitter</a>
+<a class="button button--outline-success button--pill button--xl" href="https://twitter.com/_digitalrights/">Twitter</a> <a class="button button--outline-success button--pill button--xl" href="https://www.instagram.com/digitalrights_/">Instagram</a> <a class="button button--outline-success button--pill button--xl" href="https://www.youtube.com/channel/UC75Oprp2NYpFg0_S_g_lqBQ/">YouTube</a> <a class="button button--outline-success button--pill button--xl" href="https://www.facebook.com/digitalrightsonline/">Facebook</a>

+Share our message on everyday platforms with everyday people.
+We're mostly active on Twitter and Instagram, there you will find updates, our articles summarized and tech news related to digital rights.

+# Cooler places

+<a class="button button--outline-success button--pill button--xl" href="https://mastodon.social/@digitalrights/">Mastodon</a>

+<a class="button button--outline-success button--pill button--xl" href="https://pixelfed.social/digitalrights/">Pixelfed</a>

-<a class="button button--outline-success button--pill button--xl" href="https://www.instagram.com/digitalrights_/">Instagram</a>
+<a class="button button--outline-success button--pill button--xl" href="https://medium.com/digital-rights">Medium</a>

-<a class="button button--outline-success button--pill button--xl" href="https://www.youtube.com/channel/UC75Oprp2NYpFg0_S_g_lqBQ/">YouTube</a>
+<a class="button button--outline-success button--pill button--xl" href="https://t.me/digitalrightsonline/">Telegram</a>

-<a class="button button--outline-success button--pill button--xl" href="https://www.facebook.com/digitalrightsonline/">Facebook</a>
+<a class="button button--outline-success button--pill button--xl" href="https://github.com/digital-rights/">GitHub</a>

-We're on:

-* Facebook
-* Twitter
-* Instagram
-* Mastodon
-* Pixelfed
-* Medium
-* YouTube

-# Twitter
+We try to advocate for digital rights with words and by example.
+Other online paces do a better job to empower users, we want to be a part of that movement.

 Follow us on